LikoKiko/LikoKiko/README.md

   <img src="https://komarev.com/ghpvc/?username=LikoKiko&label=Profile%20views&color=0e75b6&style=flat" alt="LikoKiko" />
 </p>

-<h4 align="center">Hi 👋, I'm Liko, and since I was eight years old, I've been incredibly passionate about both application development and application security. </h4>
+<h4 align="center">Hi 👋, I'm Liko, and since I was 8 years old, I've been incredibly passionate about both application development and application security. </h4>

 <h4 align="center">I have been working in this field for more than 5 years.
 Software development and penetration testing are two topics that really interest me. in addition, I work on developing applications and cybersecurity.</h4>